pommes-public/pommesdata/README.md

 2. Understanding and manipulating the data prep process (inspecting / developing)

-If you are only interested in the readily prepared data sets (option 1), you can obtain them from zenodo and download it here: https://zenodo.org/
+If you are only interested in the readily prepared data sets (option 1), you can obtain them from zenodo and download it here: [https://zenodo.org/](https://zenodo.org/)

-If you are interested in understanding the data preparation process itself or if you wish to include own additions, changes or assumptions, you can you fist have to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and then clone the repository, in order to copy the files locally by typing
+If you are interested in understanding the data preparation process itself or if you wish to include own additions, changes or assumptions, you can [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and then clone the repository, in order to copy the files locally by typing